-The Doctor C. C. and Mabel L. Criss Health Sciences Center is made possible largely through the generosity of the late Mabel L. Criss, whose gift commemorates her late husband, Dr. C.C.
+The Doctor C. C. and Mabel L. Criss Health Sciences Complex is made possible largely through the generosity of the late Mabel L. Criss, whose gift commemorates her late husband, Dr. C.C.
 Criss.
 Dr. Criss was a Creighton alumnus; the couple founded Mutual of Omaha and United of Omaha.

-The Criss Center provides teaching, medical laboratory space, and facilities for the research activities of the faculty of the School of Medicine.
+The Criss Complex provides teaching, medical laboratory space, and facilities for the research activities of the faculty of the School of Medicine.
 Two separate units (Criss II and III) provide classroom and laboratory facilities for instruction of the freshman and sophomore students in the preclinical medical sciences, as well as office and laboratory space for the members of the preclinical faculty.
 Newly renovated, twin two-level amphitheaters, the connecting link between the two units, form the hub of the academic activities.
 Multipurpose laboratories, classrooms, and seminar rooms are conveniently distributed throughout the facility.
-In addition, the Criss Health Sciences Center accommodates the administration, faculty, and students of the School of Nursing and the School of Pharmacy and Health Professions.
-The administrative offices of the School of Medicine are located in the Criss Health Sciences Center, as are the offices of the Vice President for Health Sciences.
+In addition, the Criss Health Sciences Complex accommodates the administration, faculty, and students of the School of Nursing and the School of Pharmacy and Health Professions.
+Newly renovated space houses the administrative support area for the School of Pharmacy and Health Professions as well as lounge and meeting space dedicated to the students.
+The administrative offices of the School of Medicine are located in the Criss Health Sciences Complex, as are the offices of the Vice President for Health Sciences.
 Another unit (Criss I) provides medical research facilities for the faculty.
-As part of an ongoing process to upgrade and modernize Health Sciences facilities, a complete renovation of Unit I of the Criss Center was completed in February 1994.
-The Beirne Research Tower adjoins the Criss Health Sciences Center.
+As part of an ongoing process to upgrade and modernize Health Sciences facilities, a complete renovation of Unit I of the Criss Complex was completed in February 1994.
+The Beirne Research Tower adjoins the Criss Health Sciences Complex.
 This six-story medical research facility was made possible by a gift from Doctor Gilbert A. Beirne and his brother, Doctor Clinton G. Beirne.
 The Beirne Research Tower provides approximately 13,000 square feet of space for laboratories and offices.
 The modern, functional research laboratories house the regulatory peptide research program, the infectious disease and microbiology program, a bone biology research program, the molecular biology core facility, and an allergic diseases research program.

 The University recently constructed a 100,000 square foot science facility.
-The new Hixson-Lied Science Building is connected to both Criss and Rigge and provides expansion space for functions of the Vice President of Health Sciences, administration and faculty offices of the School of Pharmacy and Health Professions, offices for the Department of Preventive Medicine, classrooms, common use areas, Arts and Sciences administrative functions, and offices and classrooms for undergraduate science departments.
+The new Hixson-Lied Science Building is connected to both Criss and Rigge and provides expansion space for functions of the Vice President for Health Sciences, administration and faculty offices of the School of Pharmacy and Health Professions, offices for the Department of Preventive Medicine, classrooms, common use areas, Arts and Sciences administrative functions, and offices and classrooms for undergraduate science departments.

-The University currently is renovating the existing Criss and Rigge buildings to provide state of the art research and teaching laboratories.
+The University recently renovated the existing Criss and Rigge buildings to provide state of the art research and teaching laboratories.
 Additionally, two 168-seat teaching amphitheaters will be updated technically and environmentally.

-A new health science student computer laboratory has been built in the Criss II building.
-Student computer workstations are available in several sites in the Criss Center, Health Sciences Library, Creighton University Medical Center, and various clinics.
+A student computer laboratory is available in the Criss II building.
+Student computer workstations are available in several sites in the Criss Complex, Health Sciences Library, Creighton University Medical Center, Boyne Building, and various clinics.
 The students have access to a wide variety of software, databases (including MedLine), electronic mail, and the internet.